Everwood: Season 4

 Bright breaks his hand trying to karate chop a piece of wood and wears a sling for several weeks.
 Hannah babies him incessantly, and they have a minor spat.
 Hannah obsesses over their relationship, and Bright runs into an old acquaintance, Ada (Kelly Carlson), an attractive blonde who once sold Bright and Ephram fake IDs.
 After a few beers together, he has a moment of weakness in judgment and lust and winds up sleeping with Ada.
 Ephram finds out, but Bright, although regretful, decides he isn't going to tell Hannah.
 Ephram disagrees, and they stop speaking.
 Amy wheedles the truth out of Ephram and declares that, if Bright doesn't tell Hannah, she will.
 Under pressure Bright admits the truth, and Hannah breaks up with him.
 She tells him she doesn't want him in her life at all, even as just a friend.

-Reid begins to fail out of medical school and, as a last-ditch effort, cheats on a test.
+Reid begins to fail medical school and, as a last-ditch effort, cheats on a test.
 He is caught and expelled but pretends that everything is fine.
 Ephram finds Reid one morning on the bathroom floor unconscious after having taken an entire bottle of sleeping pills.
 Ephram feels immense guilt for not realizing that Reid was depressed.
 Upon recovery Reid again tries to pretend that everything is just fine and asks Amy out on a date.
 It is predictably a disaster, and Amy tells Reid that she learned from Colin's death that he has to deal with the things that made him try to commit suicide in the first place.
 Reid decides to move back home with his mother until he is fully recovered.

 Harold and Rose's adoption is in the final stages when it is revealed that Harold lied about Rose's cancer on the admission forms.
 They lose their opportunity and are heartbroken.
 Rose develops a bruise on her back and convinces herself that her cancer is active.
 At the same time, Bright drinks excessively at his 21st birthday party—still hurt by his breakup with Hannah—and stands on a chair at a bar.
 With his arm in a sling, he loses his balance and falls through a plate glass window.
 He is rushed to the hospital with a head injury.
 At the hospital, Rose shares her fears, and Harold tells her that she is fine—the doctor called right before Bright's accident.
 Subsequently, both Bright and Rose make successful recoveries.
 A schizophrenic patient of Harold's is overwhelmed with her new baby and the sudden death of her husband.
 She panics and leaves the baby girl on the Abbotts' doorstep.
 After a half-hearted search for her, Harold and Rose apply for custody of the baby.